A Tribute to the Franco-Ontarians

 It was created by more than 60 people, including newcomers of different cultures, languages, ages and genders, with the participation of Indigenous artists and under the guidance of professional multidisciplinary artist and community arts based facilitator Claudia Salguero.
 Installed on the outdoor wall of an Ottawa Community Housing building the mural was made possible through a partnership between Ottawa Community Housing, the Tenants Circle at 215 Wurtemburg, Ottawa Local Immigration Partnership, and the Lowertown Community Resource Centre.
 The funding for the mural came from Ottawa Community Housing, The City of Ottawa – Diversity in the Arts Fund and Crime Prevention Ottawa.

 Youth Services Bureau | Artists: Mike Davis, Cassandra Dickie and young artists

-Artists from the organization Ottawa Urban Arts, in partnership with YSB’s Youth Engagement Program, have been working with clients of the YSB’s Drop-in, which provides a safe space, lunch, access to housing and support to over 1,500 young people, ages 16 to 20, who are living on the streets or in poverty.
-The mural, on the east side of the YSB’s Drop-in on Waller Street, will give young people an opportunity to express themselves in a positive way and develop their artistic skills.
+Artists from the organization Ottawa Urban Arts, in partnership with YSB’s Youth Engagement Program, worked with clients of the YSB’s Drop-in, which provides a safe space, lunch, access to housing and support to over 1,500 young people, ages 16 to 20, who are living on the streets or in poverty.
+The mural, on the east side of the YSB’s Drop-in on Waller Street, gives young people an opportunity to express themselves in a positive way and develop their artistic skills.
 The project aims to foster a sense of pride in young people who face many barriers, including youth who are street involved or unstably housed, living in poverty and often experiencing substance use and mental health issues.